nasa-petal/nasa_petal_snorkel/README.md

 ## Overview

-The aim of this project is to use Snorkel to build a training set for labeling biomimicry papers from a set of 100 'functions'.
-Our goal is to train a classifier over the data that can predict what label a paper should receive.
-We have access to a large amount of unlabeled data in the form of biomimicry papers with some metadata.
-In order to train a classifier, we need to label our data, but doing so by hand for real world applications can often be prohibitively slow and expensive.
+The aim of this project is to use Snorkel to build a training set for labeling biomimicry papers.
+Our goal is to train a classifier over the data that can predict what label a certain biomimicry paper should receive.
+We have access to a large amount of unlabeled data, but in order to train a classifier we need to label our data, but doing so by hand for real world applications can often be prohibitively slow and expensive.
 In these cases, we can turn to a weak supervision approach, using labeling functions (LFs) in Snorkel: noisy, programmatic rules and heuristics that assign labels to unlabeled training data.
-This repository contains scripts, notebooks, data, and docs used for utilizing the snorkel machine learning model.
+This repository contains scripts, notebooks, data, and docs used for utilizing the snorkel system to build a training set.

 This README was last updated on 8 November 2021.